storj/docs/app/(docs)/object-mount/user-guides/configuration/page.md

 ### POSIX File Access

-To persist and modify file system metadata, {ref}`POSIX File Access <getting-started-posix-file-access>` must be enabled.
+To persist and modify file system metadata, [POSIX File Access](../getting-started/enforced-posix-access) must be enabled.
 This allows the virtual files presented by Object Mount to have their system metadata modified by tools such as `chown`, `chmod`, and `touch`.

 {% callout type="note"  %}
 The system metadata is stored as objects within your object storage system within hidden subdirectories where the data resides.
 The name of that subdirectory is a period followed by a unicode U+FBF80 `󻾀` character.